veniamin-ilmer/veniamin-ilmer.github.io/extreme-politics.md

 Protection against Abortion
 : From conception, all unborn children will be protected against any form of harm, regardless of situation.

+## Guns

+Right to Gun Use
+: Anyone can buy, hold, and use any amount of guns in any place and any time.

+Protection Against Gun Use
+: No-one should ever be permitted to own or use a gun.